 Let me guess.

-You’ve been struggling to find a definitive answer to the question “How much weed does one plant produce?”
+You’ve been struggling to find a definitive answer to the question of how much weed a single marijuana plant will yield.

 There’s a reason for that.